(Last Updated On: April 19, 2023)

 - After baking, let the cookies cool on the cookie sheet for about 2 to 3 minutes.
 While waiting, lightly sprinkle each cookie with sea salt (bought in the spice section of the grocery store)

-- Transfer to cooling rack for a few minutes until cooled.
+- Transfer to a cooling rack for a few minutes until cooled.

 - We used regular sea salt sprinkled on top of each cookie for this recipe, but if you can find sea salt flakes, that would make for a more aesthetically pleasing looking cookie.